-For us this means that, in order to describe the connected covers involving EM spaces, we need a chromatic level that is at least as high as the homotopy degree of that space.
-That is, for String, BString, Fivebrane, BFivebrane, we need at least $K(2)$, $K(3)$, $K(6)$ and $K(7)$, respectively.
-If we use lower chromatic levels then we will not be able to see the fiber in the fibration defining the connected covers.
-This then would mean that to the eyes of those Morava K-theries with corresponding chromatic levels lower than the above threshold, the calculations essentially reduce to those of the total space, i.e. to Spin, Spin, String and BString, respectively.
+For us this means that, in order to describe the connective covers involving EM spaces, we need a chromatic level that is at least as high as the homotopy degree of that space.
+That is, for String, BString, Fivebrane, and BFivebrane, we need at least $K(2)$, $K(3)$, $K(6)$ and $K(7)$, respectively.
+If we use lower chromatic levels then we will not be able to see the fiber in the fibration defining the connective covers.
+This then would mean that, to the eyes of those Morava K-theories with corresponding chromatic levels lower than the above threshold, the calculations essentially reduce to those of the total space, i.e., to Spin, BSpin, String and BString, respectively.

 The second effect that we witness is the {\it vanishing} of twisted Morava K-theory of certain spaces.
 We consider Eilenberg-MacLane spaces in Section \ref{Sec-EM}, as well as twists by fundamental classes of spheres in Section \ref{Sec-Sph}, and show that at height 2 and above the twisted Morava K-homology is zero.
-At first, it might seems surprising that the twisted homology would ever be zero at all -- for untwisted homology, the most trivial case of a point or contractible space gives the homology equal to the coefficient ring.
+At first, it might seem surprising that the twisted homology would ever be zero at all -- for untwisted homology, in the most trivial case of a point or contractible space one has that the homology is equal to the coefficient ring.
 However, reduced \textit{twisted} homology of a point is zero, so vanishing twisted homology just means that the space behaves like a point in our setting.
 For the case of twisted K-theory, it was shown in \cite{MR} that the twisted K-groups of most Lie groups in fact vanish.